willfarrell/alfred-workflows/README.md

 ### Package Managers (1.7) [[Download](https://raw.github.com/willfarrell/alfred-workflows/master/Package%20Managers.alfredworkflow)]
 Quick package/plugin/component (repo) lookup of for your favourite package managers.
 Currently supports `Alcatraz`, `bower`, `CocoaDocs/CocoaPods`, `Composer`, `Grunt`, `Homebrew`, `Maven`, `npm`, `pear`, `pypi`, `gems`, and `rpm`.
 All workflows require constant internet connection.

-All repos have caching enabaled to spped up common queries.
+All repos have caching enabaled to speed up common queries.
 These caches are refreshed after 14 days and may take longer then expected to return results during update.
 You can force a cache refresh by running `pkgman cachedb` to redownload the databases (applies to `alcatraz`, `grunt`, `cocoa`).
 Alternatively you can run `pkgman cleardb` to remove all stored cache, but this isn't recommened.

 **js, css, html:** `bower {query}`